VicGUTT/vicinit/README.md

 The _laravel-lib_ template is meant for creating "public Laravel PHP libraries that will eventually be published to the Composer registry with a MIT license".

+### laravel-bare-app

+The _laravel-bare-app_ template is meant for creating "private Laravel PHP applications, without any defined front-end framework and with a proprietary license".

 <!-- ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently. -->